-Some of the best things to do in Daytona Beach Florida include playing on the world’s most famous beach, experiencing thrill-seeking activities like NASCAR and skydiving, and visiting some amazing underrated museums.
+Some of the best things to do in Daytona Beach Florida include enjoying the world’s most famous beach, experiencing thrill-seeking activities like NASCAR and skydiving, and visiting amazing underrated museums.

 While visions of NASCAR dance in your head, please note countless other fun things to do in Daytona Beach await you.
-Daytona Beach can be visited any month of the year but the weather in early October is ideal; not too muggy and getting cooler.
+Daytona Beach can be visited any month of the year but the weather in early October is idea—not too muggy and getting cooler.

-I was among a group of travel writers hosted by the Daytona Beach Area Convention and Visitors Bureau—but this list of 8 great things to do in Daytona Beach is my curated view based on multiple visits.
+I was among a group of travel writers hosted by the Daytona Beach Area Convention and Visitors Bureau—but this things to do in Daytona Beach article is my curated view based on multiple visits.

 8 Great Things to Do in Daytona Beach Florida